My specialty is working with aspiring screenwriters

 Dad sent his script to Hollywood's literary agencies, production companies and movie studios, but it was automatically denied everywhere due to a blanket policy of "No Unsolicited Submissions."
 Next, Dad paid to enter various Script Contests and Pitch Fests in the hopes of getting discovered...but he didn't "win" any of them.
 Then, Dad hired a few script Coverage Services, but the analysis was formulaic -- with no specific suggestions for how to improve it.
 (I explained that coverage exists for the company's benefit, not the screenwriter's; it's a summary judgment, never detailed development notes.)

 Lastly, Dad happened upon an emergent niche of "Script Consultants."
-I was shocked to find most of these so-called experts didn't have any actual produced movie credits themselves, their testimonials cited options to unlisted production companies -- and not one of them had developed an aspiring writer's script successfully into production as a studio movie (or even enough to earn a studio script development deal).
+I was shocked to find none of these so-called "experts" had any actual produced movie credits themselves; their "success stories" cited phony-baloney option agreements to unlisted production companies; and none of them had developed an aspiring writer's script capably enough to get a development deal at a studio (much less, for the script to actually get produced as a studio movie).
 At this point, I intervened to protect my Dad.
-I told him that Hollywood has a simple way of measuring a person's contribution to a movie: credits.
+I told him that Hollywood has a simple, straightforward, time-honored, and transparent way of measuring a person's contribution to a movie: CREDITS.
 If someone claims to have contributed to a movie, then he will have been credited on it; otherwise, if he doesn't have any produced movie credits, then he's never made a meaningful contribution to a movie.
 (IMDB is the industry-standard website.)
 I asked my Dad why he would want a person like that messing with his script?
 He wouldn't.
 I firmly steered my Dad away from these types.

-The three most valuable ways a screenwriter can improve his craft are by writing scripts, reading scripts, and watching movies.
-Beyond these, there are many good ways to learn: film schools, seminars, books, podcasts, coverage services, and even contests.
-However, the best method for a writer to improve a particular screenplay is by getting specific notes from an accredited professional who has successfully developed other scripts within the Hollywood movie studio system.
+The three most valuable ways a screenwriter can improve his craft are by writing scripts, reading scripts, and watching movies — all of these are free.
+Beyond these, there are many other good ways to learn: film schools, seminars, books, podcasts, coverage services, and even contests.
+In my opinion, the best method for a writer to improve his screenplay is by getting specific notes from an accredited professional who has successfully developed other scripts within the Hollywood movie studio system.
 Unfortunately, this type of expert guidance isn't readily available for aspiring screenwriters outside of Hollywood.
 After watching my Dad's earnest, intelligent approach yield unsatisfying results, it occurred to me that a screenplay consultancy like this would be useful, and rare...and that I could provide such a service, on a limited basis.

 I love working with aspiring screenwriters.
-I've produced 3 studio movies (and made numerous studio deals) from scripts I developed with first-time, unrepresented screenwriters.
+I've produced 3 studio movies (and made numerous production company/studio development deals) from scripts I developed with unrepresented writers.
 That's my unique ability: identifying a script's potential, and knowing how to optimize its chances of success in Hollywood -- including representation at top literary agencies, studio development deals, and major movie productions.
 I'm proud to have helped so many aspiring screenwriters launch their professional Hollywood careers at the highest levels.

 Script development is a delicate, labor-intensive process.
 As one person, I will only be able to consult with a handful of writers at any given time.
 Yet, I'm confident that serious, aspiring screenwriters who carefully research the best options for improving their scripts will find me.
 And my boutique consulting service will be for people like them -- like my Dad.